 Why (if at all) do I need a GeoIP service?

-Since you’re reading this article, you obviously have some ideas on how to utilise the GeoIP data in your site or app.
-If you don’t and are just learning, we recommend looking into segmenting and personalisation.
+Since you’re reading this article, you obviously have some ideas on how to utilize the GeoIP data in your site or app.
+If you don’t and are just learning, we recommend looking into segmenting and personalization.